mozilla/ichnaea/docs/metrics.rst

 Structured logs were added in 2020, and the migration of data from metrics to logs is not complete.
 For more information, see the Implementation_ section.

-Metrics are emitted by the web / API application, the async task application, and the datamaps script:
+Metrics are emitted by the web / API application, the backend task application, and the datamaps script:

 ================================ ======== ======= =======================================================